25 Warning Signs of Workplace Violence Risk

 2. Never meet with a terminated employee in person.
 Conduct any meetings via conference call.

-3. Identify who will follow up with employee post-termination event; this is an important step that should not be overlooked.
+3. Identify who will follow up with an employee post-termination event; this is an important step that should not be overlooked.

 4. Conduct Debrief Session: Identify what worked well and what improvements are needed for future threat situations